Itsmewho/ceasar/readme.md

 - Delete invite after contact is added. (done)
 - Check if user already in contact list (message invite already send to {user}) (done)
 - go back to menu (done)
-- Make a contactlist with each party(pair) a unique secure ID (done sort offfff)
+- Make a contactlist with a unique secure ID (done sort offfff)
-- Secure messaging (ceasar_cipher) -
+- Secure messaging (ceasar_cipher) - (Done)

-- Deleting messages (everywhere) -
-- Deleting users from contact list
 - Delete account.
-(And all corresponding data to the account in db-collections) -
+(And all corresponding data to the account in db-collections) done

-#

-NOTE:

-#

-- First: I thought that I knew what I was doing.
-- Second: Chatgpt knew what it was doing.
-- thirt: GPT and I knew what was going on.
-- fourth: GPT lost it, I figured out what needed to be done,

-Now only god knows,...
-XD

 #